Meconer/ZollerDisplayAnalyzer/README.md

 the width of the bright area, divide it with PADDING_DIVISOR and then get the number of pixel columns that should be added to the left and right.

+If, for example, the bright area is 644 pixels wide and PADDING_DIVISOR is 50, we add 644/50 = 12 pixels to the right and left.

 Since the first position always has a letter in it (X or Z in the test images) and the last position always has a digit we know that these positions is always bright.
 This makes it easier since we always know how many digit (or symbols